liaohaiyang1534/personal-code-library/1_active_seismic_imaging_FJ/README.md

 ## Experimental Setup

 1. **Fiber-optic cables preparation**: Ensure fiber-optic cables are ready and perform tap tests.
-2. **Active sources**: Use active sources (e.g., hammer or other sources) to create surface wave signals along the fiber-optic cable, with your own shot offsets.
+2. **Active seismic sources**: Use active sources (e.g., hammer or other sources) to create surface wave signals along the fiber-optic cable, with your own shot offsets.
+Set reasonable gauge length and channel spacing.
-3. **Record shot information**: Note the shot number and the time of each shot.
+3. **Record active shot information**: Note the shot number and the time of each shot.
 4. **Data conversion**: Convert `.dat` files to `.sgy` file format.
 5. **Data processing**: Follow the data processing workflow to quickly process data from active source experiments.

 ## Data Processing Workflow